-Dog groomers may groom dogs to clients' preference, or to breed standards for showing.
+Dog groomers may groom dogs to clients' preference, or to breed standards ahead of shows.

 Dog groomers also advise owners on their dog's grooming, diet and coat care.